The Camps One

 From time-to-time, selections would be carried out by SS doctors who simply would offer a quick glance at each prisoner and by doing so sealed their fate.
 Those too ill or too weak to work were simply dispatched to the gas chambers.

-The gas chambers within Auschwitz could hold up to 1,000 people at a time and after the people had been escorted in, a heavy door was closed behind them.
+Auschwitz could hold up to 1,000 people at a time and after the people had been escorted in, a heavy door was closed behind them.
 The doors contain a peep hole so that a guard could see in and ensure those within were dead before opening the doors.

 The Labour Force:

-Without the prisoners, the camps would have been imposible to run (the SS would have had to recruit more auxiliaries to step in as camp workers) as the prisoners acted as secretaries and clerks working within the camp's administration offices, they were also employed as construction workers, assistant doctors and nurses, electricians, cooks, firemen and even helped run the more sinister parts of camp, such working within the gas chambers, the crematoriums as well as acting as prisoner supervisors (Kapos).
+Without the prisoners, the camps would have been impossible to run (the SS would have had to recruit more auxiliaries to step in as camp workers) as the prisoners acted as secretaries and clerks working within the camp's administration offices, they were also employed as construction workers, assistant doctors and nurses, electricians, cooks, firemen and even helped run the more sinister parts of camp, such working within the gas chambers, the crematoriums as well as acting as prisoner supervisors (Kapos).

 Block 24 - The Auschwitz Brothel:

 Heinrich Himmler had already sanctioned the use of brothels within the camp system and as such, Rudolf Hoess had ordered the establishment of a camp brothel to induce privileged non-Jewish inmates (Kapos, firemen etc) to work harder in the hope that they would gain an honoured voucher that would allow them a few precious minutes, fifteen to be exact, with a camp prostitute.
-In Auschwitz, the brothel was located within the main camp (Auschwitz 1), Block 24 which was directly opposite the camps main entrance.
+In Auschwitz, the brothel was located within the main camp (Auschwitz 1), Block 24 which was directly opposite the camp’s main entrance.
 However not all the women were too happy at the thought of being sexually exploited in this way.
 And when the Germans came across these women, their barbarism knew no limits.
 According to Henry Later, and at Auschwitz claimed in his book:

 "The Germans gathered the more attractive women together and spelled it out for them.
 If you do what we want, have sex with these soldiers and privileged inmates, you can have it really good here.
 You can stay here and be safe, and well-fed.
 If a woman refused, if she protested, the Germans had devised a horrible punishment.
 One woman who put up a struggle was set on fire, we had heard.
 When she had refused the Germans, one forced her legs apart, poured gasoline on her vagina and lit a match.
-Everybody knew about things like that happening—it got around the
+Everybody knew about things like that happening—it got around the camp instantly."
+(The Kindness of the Hangman (2014) p101 Henry Later and Dexter Ford)

 The SS had placed peepholes within all the room doors and would on occasions watch as the privileged inmates enjoyed themselves at the expense of their fellow prisoners, who would be forced by her circumstances to feed the sexual needs of at least six men on a daily basis.